metzbernhard/hoi4-2columnproductionmenu/README.md

 # Hearts of Iron 4 Bigger Production Menu (Two Production Columns)

+###Update 12.7.
+Resized and moved around some UI stuff to use a little more of the extra space.

 Mod for Paradox Grand Strategy Game Hearts of Iron IV:https://steamcommunity.com/app/394360

 Mod in the Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=756002034